samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 - Install [Docker on Linux][docker].
 Docker on Windows or Mac would probably work but is entirely untested.
 Docker for Mac has known performance issues unrelated to Rust.
+- Install [docker-compose][compose].
+This typically comes separate from Docker.

 # Server Uptime Management